bazelbuild/bazel-website/contributing.md

 ## Using Bazel Continuous Integration

-To set up your own Bazel CI (Continuous Integration) system, see [Bazel Continuous Integration](https://github.com/bazelbuild/continuous-integration/blob/master/docs/user.md).
+To get started with the Bazel CI system, see [Bazel Continuous Integration](https://github.com/bazelbuild/continuous-integration/blob/master/docs/user.md).
 To monitor the tests and builds of your Bazel contributions, use the [Bazel CI Dashboard](https://ci.bazel.build/).